 While there’s nothing like revelling in the easy comfort of The Notebook and When Harry Met Sally, sometimes the old-school favourites can’t quite deliver on the fact that love — who we love, why, and where we love — has never been more complicated.
 In an age where sexuality is still taboo and of dating app burnout, swiping, equality, inequality and choice (so much choice), it’s refreshing to see a film that doesn’t necessarily end with John Cusack holding a boombox outside your window.

-Ahead of Valentine’s Day, here are the underdog films that portray love in all its glorious kaleidoscopic refraction — in all its cringeworthy, unconventional, mind-expanding, inconvenient and wholly undignified form.
+Here are the indie films that portray love in all its glorious kaleidoscopic refraction — in all its unconventional, mind-expanding, inconvenient and wholly undignified form.

 This article was originally published in October 2020 and has since been updated.